Fazail Agamali: Early life

 Fazail Agamali was born in the Sisian district of Armenian SSR on 27 August 1947.
 He got his first education in Dastakert high school.

 He has completed his undergraduate studies at Baku State University between 1966 and 1971.
-During his studies, Agamali has become a member of the secret anti-Soviet student organization, which was demanding independence to Azerbaijan.
+During his studies, Agamali became a member of the secret anti-Soviet student organization, which was demanding independence to Azerbaijan.

-In the early 70s, the KGB has constantly monitored him due to his anti-Soviet activities.
+In the early 70s, the KGB continually monitored him due to his anti-Soviet activities.

 Academic career

 In 1972, Fazail Agamali was admitted to the graduate school of Baku State University and in 1980, he received the academic degree of Candidate of Historical Sciences.

 He has given lectures in Nakhchivan State University, Azerbaijan Technological University and Azerbaijan State University of Economics as an associate professor from 1973 to 1990.

 In 2005, Fazail Agamali obtained the D.Sc academic degree in history.

 Political career

 Early political career

-Fazail Agamali took an active role in the independence movement in Azerbaijan between 1988 and 1990 and he was a prominent figure of the Azerbaijan Popular Front.
+Fazail Agamali took an active role in the independence movement in Azerbaijan between 1988 and 1990, and he was a prominent figure of the Azerbaijan Popular Front.
 However, several controversies arose between him and other movement leaders after the Black January incidents.
 The process concluded with the resignation of Fazail Agamali from the Popular Front.
 After these developments, supporters of Agamali demanded the formation of a new political party.
 Hence, on 24 November 1990 founding congress of the Motherland Party took place and Fazail Agamali was elected as the chairman of the party.